aws-samples/aws-modernization-with-snyk-container-security/content/10_prerequisites/17_SnykSetup.md

 https://docs.snyk.io/snyk-cli/install-the-snyk-cli

 ### **Note:**
-If you are running this through an AWS Hosted Event, the Snyk CLI has already been installed on your Cloud9 instance.
+If you are running this through an AWS Hosted Event, the Snyk CLI has already been installed on your VS-Code Server instance.

 ### Installing Snyk CLI
 If you are running this workshop at your own pace, you will need to install the Snyk CLI yourself.
-At the Cloud9 prompt, enter these commands to download the binary for Linux and move them to your bin folder (/usr/local/bin):
+At the prompt, enter these commands to download the binary for Linux and move them to your bin folder (/usr/local/bin):

 ```bash
 curl -Lo ./snyk https://static.snyk.io/cli/latest/snyk-linux-arm64 && \